Home » Healthy Nutrition » Nutritious Food

 Natto: Superfood that addresses many disorders

 It has long been an accepted understanding that the health factor of the Japanese vs. the Western Culture demonstrates a major difference and this equates to problematic health conditions for those of us in the West.
 Many studies have been conducted regarding the Japanese diet.
 The average Western diet is high in fat and sugars which leads to high cholesterol, heart disease, stroke and variety of ailments.
-While we are now more familiar with soy as common Japanese dietary element, there is one more that has entered the foray that is raising eyebrows of the nutritional and medical community alike: Nattokinase (commonly known as Natto).
+While we are now more familiar with soy as common Japanese dietary element, there is one more that has entered the foray that is raising eyebrows of the nutritional and community alike: Nattokinase (commonly known as Natto).

 Natto